TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 Travel insurance

-Credit card travel insurance is a great deal.
+Credit card travel insurance is an excellent perk.
 It covers a large range of situations, applies to multiple trips per year, and the annual fee often costs less than a yearly insurance plan.
-The TD Aeroplan VIP and Amex Platinum share 11 types of credit card insurance, although their coverage limits vary:
+The TD Aeroplan Visa Infinite Privilege Credit Card and The Platinum Card share 11 types of credit card insurance, although their coverage limits vary:

-InsuranceTD Aeroplan VIP coverage limitAmex Platinum coverage limitEstimated value
+InsuranceTD Aeroplan Visa Infinite Privilege Credit Card coverage limitThe Platinum Card coverage limitEstimated value

-We’ll look more closely at the worth of specific plans later; for now, just know you can count on an estimated credit card insurance value of at least $500 no matter which card you choose.
+We'll look more closely at the worth of specific plans later, but for now, just know you can count on an estimated credit card insurance value of almost $500, no matter which card you choose.

 Metal credit cards

-The TD Aeroplan VIP and Amex Platinum are both issued in stainless steel.
-You have the choice between dark and stormy grey and shiny silver – but we recommend taking a closer look at the differences between the two cards before you make your decision.
+The TD Aeroplan Visa Infinite Privilege Credit Card and The Platinum Card are both issued in stainless steel.
+You have the choice between dark and stormy grey and shiny silver – but we recommend taking a closer look at the differences between the 2 cards before you make your decision.

 What we love about the TD Aeroplan Visa Infinite Privilege Credit Card